Jack Anderson (dance critic)

-Jack Anderson (born June 15, 1935) is an American poet, dance critic, and dance historian.
+Jack Warren Anderson (June 15, 1935 – October 20, 2023) was an American poet, dance critic, and dance historian.
 He is well known for his numerous reviews of dance performances in The New York Times and Dance Magazine as well as for his scholarly studies in dance history and for eleven volumes of poetry.

 Early life and education

 Jack Warren Anderson was born in Milwaukee, Wisconsin, where his father, George, was a motion picture projectionist at a downtown movie theater and his mother, Eleanore, was a hospital administrator.
 As a youth, Jack took piano lessons and acted in little theater groups before leaving home to go to college.
 At Northwestern University he earned a bachelor's degree with a major in theater and minors in English literature and philosophy, and at Indiana University he earned a master's degree in creative writing.
 He pursued further graduate study at the University of California at Berkeley but abandoned it after a year when he got his first job with a newspaper.